Kuvelet/Pricing_ChassisParts/README.md

 **5)** As part of our pricing framework, I enforce a strict company policy to **never sell any product below a markup (MUP) of 1.4**.
 This ensures that every transaction maintains a minimum level of profitability, accounting for operational costs, market volatility, and long-term sustainability.

-When competitive pricing pressures arise — particularly when a competitor’s predicted wholesale price requires us to loIr our own — I first evaluate whether the **Target Cost to Retailer** still meets the minimum markup threshold.
+When competitive pricing pressures arise — particularly when a competitor’s predicted wholesale price requires us to lower our own — I first evaluate whether the **Target Cost to Retailer** still meets the minimum markup threshold.
 This is calculated in the **Is Target Cost Achievable**

 ```excel
 =IF(L14/D14>=1.4,"Yes","No")